 - These types of requests can be useful if a veteran is trying to obtain Navy Deck Logs in support of their claim.

-Will VA Help Get These Records?
+Will VA Help Get My Records For Evidence?

 VA has what is called a “duty to assist” veterans in obtaining evidence in support of their VA claim.
 As part of their duty to assist, VA will also notify veterans of what VA claim evidence they need to obtain in order to be successful in their claim.
 Compensation and Pension examinations (C&P) are often ordered as a part of VA’s duty to assist.